masonrogers/PodcastAssistant/README.md

   - Full transcript → TXT, JSON, SRT
 - Highlighted segment → same text formats plus clipped audio (FFmpeg).
 - Entirely offline / internal use; no data leaves the machine.
-- Uninstallation deletes the application files.
-Run `WhisperTranscriber.exe uninstaller.py` (or `python src/uninstaller.py` when running from source) to remove them.
+ - Uninstallation is handled by the installer.
+Use the standard Add/Remove Programs entry to remove the application.

 ## 2 — Technology Stack